vergiliu/vergiliu.github.io/_drafts/mongodb.md

 Access (client):
 - db.<name>.insert({json_document})
+    - an _id will be created if it's missing
 - db.<name>.update( ... , {upsert: true}) - or upsert operation, update a document if it exists, otherwise create one
     - multi: true, otherwise mongo defaults to updating only one document in the collection
     - write operations are not isolated transactions, no guarantees for multi-documents updates, only single documents